vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 - **Ramp Down**: the number of seconds you want to exclude at the end of the run.

 {{< alert tip >}}
-Ramps parameters will only be applied if the run duration is longer than the sum of the two.
+Ramp up/down parameters will only be applied if the run duration is longer than the sum of the two.
 {{< /alert >}}

 ## Simulations table

-Now that you have created a simulation, you can start it by clicking on the {{< icon play >}} icon in the **Start** column of the table.
+Once you have created a simulation, you can start it by clicking on the {{< icon play >}} icon in the **Start** column of the table.

 {{< img src="start.png" alt="Start" >}}

-A run have the following life cycle:
+A run has the following life cycle:

 - **Building**: in which it will download the simulation artifact and prepare the hosts
-- **Deploying**: in which it will deploy the simulation to run on all the hosts
+- **Deploying**: in which it will deploy the simulation to run on all the injectors
-- **Injecting**: in which the simulation is running and viewable from the Reports
+- **Injecting**: in which the simulation is running and can be viewed from the Reports

 {{< img src="injecting.png" alt="Injecting" >}}